The elite pilots of the Air Force Thunderbirds display exceptional skill, trust and courage during a high-stakes training season.

-The documentary 'Air Force Elite: Thunderbirds' does not include any discernible LGBTQ+ characters or themes.
-Its narrative is solely focused on the training, risks, and dedication of the pilots, resulting in no portrayal of LGBTQ+ presence within the film.
+The documentary 'Air Force Elite: Thunderbirds' does not feature any identifiable LGBTQ+ characters or themes.
+Its narrative centers on the professional and personal lives of the Thunderbirds' pilots and support personnel, without addressing sexual orientation or LGBTQ+ representation.
+Therefore, the film has no net impact on LGBTQ+ portrayal.

 The movie does not contain any action or adventure elements.